 There's no point opting to get foreign cash instead of using your bank card (to avoid fees), if you land up paying fees to purchase your foreign cash.
 Instead, look for a foreign exchange company that doesn't charge fees for your FX transaction (like us), and avoid exchanging your money at the airport, where you are likely to be charged a fee or commission for your transaction.
 But, with a little bit of preplanning and cost comparison, you can get a great deal on your foreign exchange before you go.

-As you can see, with just a little bit of thought, planning and research, there are ways to avoid (or minimise) paying international bank fees when you're travelling - after all, you didn't save all of that holiday money just to give it right back to the bank did you?
+With just a little bit of thought, planning and research, there are ways to avoid (or minimise) paying international bank fees when you're travelling.
+After all, you didn't save all of that holiday money just to give it right back to the bank, did you?
+That’s what we thought.

 ^Westpac is part of the Global ATM Alliance network.
 Further information is available on their website. https://www.westpac.co.nz/fx-travel-migrant/travel/atm-global-alliance/